-This rule change request addresses those items located within the blue outlined area above.
-Those users and requirements located within the red outlined area above require a change to the National Gas Law or Regulations and then a rule change prior to being implemented.
+This rule change request addressed those items located within the blue outlined area above.
+Those users and requirements located within the orange outlined area above require a change to the National Gas Law or Regulations and then a rule change prior to being implemented.

-Summary of the draft rule
+Summary of the final rule

-The draft rule would improve the information provided to the Bulletin Board therefore promoting efficient investment in, and efficient operation and use of gas and gas services and contribute to the achievement of the National Gas Objective (NGO).
-The draft rule would make substantial improvements so that the Bulletin Board contains the information necessary to assist users in making efficient decisions regarding the use of gas and gas services.
-Further improvements can be made if and when amendments to the National Gas Law or Regulations as outlined above are made.
+The final rule will improve the information provided to the Bulletin Board therefore promoting efficient investment in, and efficient operation of and use of gas and gas services and contribute to the achievement of the National Gas Objective (NGO).
+The final rule will make substantial improvements so that the Bulletin Board contains the information necessary to assist users in making efficient decisions regarding the use of gas and gas services.
+Further improvement can be made if and when amendments to the National Gas Law or Regulations as outlined above are made.

-The draft rule is the same as the proposed rule provided by the COAG Energy Council as part of its rule change request.
-There are four main components to the draft rule:
+The final rule contains minor amendments to the draft rule to address issues raised in submissions by stakeholders to the draft rule.
+The draft rule was the same as the proposed rule provided by the COAG Energy Council as part of its rule change request..

+The final rule contains four main components: